webLIPPLUME/website/pages/Gdt.md

 * 30/01/2017 : **Valeria Vignudelli.** Environmental Bisimulations for Probabilistic Higher-Order Languages.
 * 06/02/2017 :  **Simon Castellan.** Non-angelic concurrent game semantics.
 * 13/02/2017 : **Pierre Pradic.** Devising a realizability notion for Church's synthesis
+* 02/03/2017: **Matteo Mio.** An introduction to the duality theory of Boolean algebras with operators.